parleylabs/kn-helium-scale/README.md

 To get started on setting up the overall project, please follow the Hackster.io link for the complete instructions: https://www.hackster.io/422272/lorawan-scale-b5e2c4

+Please follow https://learn.sparkfun.com/tutorials/qwiic-scale-hookup-guide#introduction for the complete hardware setup of the scale.

 This repository includes the complete and functional code for obtaining scale data along with the code to transmit the data.
 Additionally, a decoder file has been provided.